After daring escape, murder suspects may be in Arizona

 Authorities believe they may be driving through Arizona.
 They were last seen in a Red GMC pickup.
 Digital signs on highways throughout the state on Wednesday flashed alerts about the outlaw couple.

 The fugitives, who were coming from upstate New York, spent Sunday night in a county jail in Monticello, Utah, said San Juan County Sheriff Jason Torgerson.
-Torgerson didn’t find until hours later about the escape in Blanding, about 20 miles (32 kilometers) south of the jail.
+Torgerson didn’t find out until hours later about the escape in Blanding, about 20 miles (32 kilometers) south of the jail.
 He still doesn’t know exactly where or how it happened, he said.

 The news caused some panic in the small city of 3,600 residents that the fugitives were loose in the community.
 A high school volleyball team sent team members home early Tuesday out of fear, he said.